10 Effective Tips to Reduce Water and Sewer Bill

 • Use cold water to rinse your laundry.

-If you can manage your laundry time, you can save hundreds of dollars annually on your water bill.
+If you manage your laundry time, you can save hundreds of dollars annually on your water bill.
 In addition, you can lower your energy bill and cut down on detergent expenses.

 5. Switch to Energy-efficient Appliances